MikaelAbehsera/tinyApp/readme.md

 # Extra features

 - urls now will indicate date created, how many times the short url has been accesed, and how many unique users(for logged in users only)

+# Things to note

+- since the site is not currently hosted on a short domain, the short url will consist of http://localhost:3000 + short link